lbryio/lbry.com/content/faq/how-to-publish.md

 6. On your local machine, select the content you wish to upload to LBRY.
 For video content, LBRY works best with MP4 files in H264/AAC format which support proper streaming (see [video publishing guide for details](/faq/video-publishing-guide)).
 Besides videos, other popular formats supported are MP3s, text documents like markdown (md)/HTML, PDF, CSV, and comic books (cbr, cbz).
 In the future, the in app player may support additional formats.

 Other file types can also be uploaded, but won't be streamable via Odysee directly.
-They can be opened externally for viewing on the Desktop/Android apps.
+They can be opened externally for viewing on the LBRY Desktop/Android apps.

 7. Enter a `Description` for your content.